 Winter Weather: Advisory, Watch, and Warning

-A winter weather advisory means cold, ice and snow are expected.
+Winter weather advisory means cold, ice and snow are expected.

-A winter storm watch means severe weather such as heavy snow or ice is possible in the next day or two.
+Winter storm watch means severe weather such as heavy snow or ice is possible in the next day or two.

-A winter storm warning means severe winter conditions have begun or will begin very soon.
+Winter storm warning means severe winter conditions have begun or will begin very soon.